sf-wdi-44/js-objects/README.md

 You can see that this is a HUGE object with tons of data.
 It is the result of searching Spotify's albums for the string "walk off the earth".

-To make this all a bit less overwhelming, download the [JSONview Chrome plugin](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en), which will help you collapse and expand sections of the data as needed.
+During InstallFest, you should have installed the [JSONview Chrome plugin](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en), which will help you collapse and expand sections of the data as needed.
+It should automatically run on this site when you open it.

 ![](https://cloud.githubusercontent.com/assets/6520345/17868426/b8f5dc98-6863-11e6-989f-6b31d7a922d1.png)